GenAI: Building an AI Quiz App with Next.js and Gemini AI

 });

 When we call the Gemini API, we need to provide a prompt.
 This is not just the text that we want to base the quiz on.
 It will additionally contain instructions for the model on how to generate the quiz.
 To do this, we declare a prompt template, and then fill it with the actual text that the user has supplied.
 Additionally, we specify the number of questions we want to generate.
-Here's a simplified version of the prompt template:

 /**